 - What thing do you most wanna do in the next 30 days?

 - What are your long term personal goals?

 - How is Unito helping you with them?

-When people talk about what they want to accomplish in the next 30 days, they will often talk about work stuff, but we’ve also had people talk about items like, “I want to start back at the gym” or “I want to finish this coding class I’ve been taking” or even, “I want to improve my French language skills”.
-There are a number of changes we’ve introduced at Unito in part to help support our employees as they try to improve on themselves outside of the company.
+When people talk about what they want to accomplish in the next 30 days, they will often talk about work stuff.
+That said, we’ve had people talk about wanting to go to the gym, finish a coding class, or improve their French.
+There are a number of changes we’ve introduced at Unito in part to help support our employees as they try to improve themselves outside of work.

 7. New tech for new jobs

 Given that we’re a startup, it shouldn’t shock you that we’re pretty up to date on the modern collaboration software stack.
 We make heavy use of Google Docs, Slack, Asana, Trello, Wrike, Jira, Invision, GitHub, Dropbox, and so on.
 It would be silly to insist that people use legacy technology just because the leadership team is comfortable with it.
 This can be hard to do at more established companies, which is a big part of why Unito exists at all, but we go beyond that.
 Every new hire at the company tells us what it is that they need to do their best work.
 We’re largely a Mac-powered company, but four of us use Windows or Linux instead.
 Everyone finds their best workflow.